Paeonies: Antique lithographs and watercolor engravings. Our peony or Paeonia are remarkable paper antiques that are over 100 years old.

 The second edition of Basil Besler’s Hortus Eystettensis was published in 1640 in Eichstatt and had a serpent watermark in the paper.
 Most have no printing on the verso while there was a few that did.
 The second edition was only fulfilled in black and white.

 In 1713 Basil Besler’s work was published for the third time.
 Basilus Besler’s Hortus Eystettensis sive Diligens et accurata omnium Plantarum Florum Stirpium.
 Published in Nuremberg and Eichstatt, Germany.
 There is printing on the verso, and the paper is thicker.
 Paper making had evolved in the previous century.
 This edition was published in black and white.
 Meaning the water colors have been added sometime since to pieces you see in color.

-From mid 19th Century hand finished antique lithographs to 18th Century hand colored engravings, browse my unique selection of old peony prints which came from assorted subscriptions, catalogs and horticultural books from years ago.
+From mid 19th Century hand finished antique lithographs to 18th Century.
+Browse my unique selection of old peony prints which came from assorted subscriptions, catalogs and horticultural books from years ago.

 Thank you for visiting!
 Call Anne at 413-245-4197 to talk about your project or to place your order.